Skip to main content

 The entire technology stack is described in this video.

-Here I will primarily focus on a conceptual discussion of the Schema Layer.
+Here, I will primarily focus on a conceptual discussion of the Schema Layer.
+For nitty-gritty details, see its newly-expanded User Guide.

-2. in the work at a recent employer of mine, for import and management of large sets of highly-interlinked data
+2. the work at a recent employer of mine, for import and management of large sets of highly-interlinked data from JSON files

 An Example